pulp/pulp_rpm/docs/user-guide/isos.rst

     The ISO repository can only sync against feeds that publish a manifest file called PULP_MANIFEST.
 Most ISO collections on the Internet do not publish a PULP_MANIFEST file alongside their ISOs, and those collections cannot be consumed by the ISO Importer.
-The importer will attempt a URL join with the given feed and the name ``PULP_MANIFEST`` to determine where it should look for the manifest.
+The importer will append a trailing slash to the ``--feed`` setting if it doesn't already have one, and then will perform a URL join with the feed and the name ``PULP_MANIFEST`` to determine where it should look for the manifest.
 Please ensure that a PULP_MANIFEST is available at the URL you give to the ``--feed`` setting here.